What is an Enterprise Information System for Industrial Automation?

 - What are the security and multi-tenanting limitations imposed by the cloud technology provider (in some cases the cloud provider provisions a much superior solution so this must be considered in context with all of the requirements including scalability and cost per point).
 Size of the infrastructure is only part of the picture.

-SCADA Relational Database interfaces though functional on some products should be outward going only.
-Best practice is to avoid external access into SCADA unless very tight controls are imposed on the interface to limit performance degradation which can lead to data loss and operational issues in the SCADA system.
+Relational database like interfaces to SCADA though functional on some products should be carefully implemented.
+Best practice is to avoid external access into SCADA unless very tight controls are imposed on the interface to limit bulk data access and avoid performance degradation which can lead to data loss and operational issues in the SCADA system.